hsu607/PROBONO/README.md

-# 2022 Probono ICT Mentoring Project & ACK 2022
+# 2022 Probono ICT Mentoring Project

 I participated in the Probono ICT Mentoring Project 2022.
 Our team consisted of four mentees and our mentor, and we worked together to develop a new risk index based on the GAM model and an activity recommendation system for the vulnerable class of fine dust.